 Taking the CPA Exam in Alabama

-All candidates looking to sit for the CPA examination must formally apply by including a completed, signed and notarized application with a 2” by 2” photograph attached, the necessary fees, and an official transcript from each institution of higher education from which applicable credits were earned.
+There are many CPA exam requirements.
+All future CPAs who are looking to sit for the CPA examination must formally apply by including a completed, signed, and notarized application with a 2” by 2” photograph attached, the necessary fees, and an official transcript from each institution of higher education from which applicable credits were earned.

-All applicants must pay both an application fee and an examination fee, and can sign up to take one, two, three or four sections of the exam.
+All CPA exam candidates must pay both an application fee and an examination fee, and can sign up to take one, two, three, or four sections of the exam.
 Your Notice to Schedule is valid for six months after it is issued.
 The application fee is $120 and is required regardless of how many sections you take, and each section has an associated examination fee of $208.40.